alec42/Distributacalcul_Package/README.md

 loss, etc.).
 In addition, the package includes some risk measures (Value-at-Risk and Tail Value-at-Risk).

-This package depends primarily on both the stats package and the actuar package (for the Pareto distribution).
+This package depends primarily the stats package.

 ## Installation